Computer Science & Engineering Department

 at Microsoft Research-New York City in

 I work on algorithms and machine learning.
 My recent work focuses on (1) how to make machine learning better aligned with societal values, especially privacy and fairness, and (2) how social and economic interactions influence machine learning.
+I study these questions using methods and models from machine learning, statistics, optimization, differential privacy, game theory, and mechanism design.
 Please see my CV and publications for more details.

 My research has been generously supported by the National Science Foundation, a Google Faculty Research Award, a J.P.
 Morgan Faculty Award, a Facebook Research Award, and a Mozilla Research Grant.